Influence of N,N,N-trimethyl-1-adamantyl ammonium (TMAda+) Structure Directing Agent on Al Pair Distributions and Features in Chabazite Zeolite: Conclusions

 \begin{suppinfo} A PDF file is provided that contains: \begin{itemize} \item CMD, AIMD energies and uncertainties plotted in Figure \ref{AIMD_CMD}. \item Analysis of data scattering in Figure \ref{AIMD_CMD}. \item Analysis of the correlations of the Al-Al distance and N-N distance with the relative potential energy ($\Delta U_i$). \end{itemize}

-A ZIP file (link: https://doi.org/10.5281/zenodo.6422186) is provided that contains: \begin{itemize} \item VASP input files for geometry optimization, charge generation, and AIMD simulations. \item LAMMPS input file for CMD simulations. \item CONTCARs of DFT optimized structures used for charge analysis and corresponding XYZ files that contain raw partial charges. \item POSCARs of 72 structures that are used for the analysis of CMD and AIMD correlations. \item TXT files containing raw data that is used to plot figures. \end{itemize}
+A ZIP file (link: https://doi.org/10.5281/zenodo.6422186) is provided that contains: \begin{itemize} \item VASP input files for geometry optimization, charge generation, and AIMD simulations. \item LAMMPS input file for CMD simulations. \item CONTCARs of DFT optimized structures used for charge analysis and corresponding XYZ files that contain raw partial charges. \item POSCARs of 72 structures that are used for the analysis of CMD and AIMD correlations. \item TXT files containing raw data that is used to plot figures. \item XYZ files of 4908 ``AAA'' structures simulated by CMD. \item XYZ files of 4908 ``AAB'' structures simulated by CMD. \end{itemize}

 \end{suppinfo}